Learn 10 Most Common Addictions in t...

 • Strained family relationships

-When you’re ready to recover from gambling addiction, your care team will help you choose the right treatments.
+When you’re ready to recover from gambling addiction, your care team will help you choose the right treatment plan.
 That means something different for everyone.
-Most programs recommend at least one type of talk therapy to treat gambling disorder:34
+While individual, group, and family therapies are typically central to treatment, effective programs often use multiple treatment methods.
+Most programs recommend at least one type of talk therapy to treat gambling disorder:24

 • CBT